 Intimacy & Relationship Consulting~ Spiritual Support ~ Visionary Entrepreneur

-Green burial, home funerals, sacred ceremony while sitting with the dead and dying: these are just a few things I think about in relation to my own death.
+Green burial, home funerals, sacred ceremony while sitting with the dead and dying: these are just a few things I think about in relation to my own death, having been in many death rooms.
 The Buddhist teachings have a ‘Bardo,’ an in-between place for the soul at the time of physical death – a place where we can get our bearings in another dimension between lifetimes.
 For whatever reason, I am very comfortable in the sacred ground of a death room, and have developed inner techniques to connect with the person who is leaving, to help them have a gentle and easy passage.
+For more about my take on death, here’s a blog post.

 Conversations around death and dying have always intrigued me.
-I have sought to understand the passage of Soul out of the physical body and into other dimensions.
-My time as a volunteer hospital chaplain in Boulder, CO gave me the opportunity to attend many death beds, especially on the cancer ward.
+I have sought to understand the passage of Soul out of the physical body and into the next experience.
+My time as a volunteer hospital chaplain in Boulder, CO gave me the opportunity to attend many deaths, especially on the cancer ward.

 If the family was comfortable with my presence, I could sometimes help the departing Beloved to relax a bit and prepare for what I call ‘stepping out’ of the physical body, and into the other realms.
 There’s a great metaphor I found in Emanuel’s Book: A Manual for Living Comfortably in the Cosmos, by Pat Rodegast.
 “Death is like stepping out of a tight shoe.”
 It seems to fit.